-The restricted cash pertains to the Professional Conversion Programme ("PCP"), Technology in Finance and Immersion Programme ("TFIP") and the Financial Training Scheme ("FTS") and the IBF Standards Training Scheme ("IBF-STS") funding grants funded by financial institutions, Workforce Singapore ("WSG") and the Financial Sector Development Fund ("FSDF").
+The restricted cash pertains to the grants funded by financial institutions, Workforce Singapore ("WSG") and the Financial Sector Development Fund ("FSDF").
 The Institute maintains bank accounts with an authorised institution to segregate grant monies from the house monies.
 The Institute is not allowed to use the grant monies to settle its own obligations.
 At the end of the reporting period, the Institute has recognised these grant monies and grant payables in the statement of financial position.

-9. INVESTMENTS
+10. INVESTMENTS